Involution (mathematics): Group theory

-Originally, this definition agreed with the first definition above, since members of groups were always bijections from a set into itself; i.e., group was taken to mean permutation group.
+Originally, this definition agreed with the first definition above, since members of groups were always bijections from a set into itself; that is, group was taken to mean permutation group.
 By the end of the 19th century, group was defined more broadly, and accordingly so was involution.

-A permutation is an involution precisely if and only if it can be written as a finite product of disjoint transpositions.
+A permutation is an involution if and only if it can be written as a finite product of disjoint transpositions.

 The involutions of a group have a large impact on the group's structure.
 The study of involutions was instrumental in the classification of finite simple groups.

 An element x of a group G is called strongly real if there is an involution t with x^{t} = x^{−1} (where x^{t} = x^{−1} = t^{−1} ⋅ x ⋅ t).

-Coxeter groups are groups generated by involutions with the relations determined only by relations given for pairs of the generating involutions.
-Coxeter groups can be used, among other things, to describe the possible regular polyhedra and their generalizations to higher dimensions.
+Coxeter groups are groups generated by a set S of involutions subject only to relations involving powers of pairs of elements of S. Coxeter groups can be used, among other things, to describe the possible regular polyhedra and their generalizations to higher dimensions.